4 Reasons Why Your Menopause Symptoms May Return

 It’s important to identify and avoid menopausal symptom triggers.
 There are many things that can trigger menopausal symptoms, or contribute to the return of menopausal symptoms when combined with naturally occurring hormonal fluctuations.
 Cutting out certain triggers and then returning to them, later on, can also cause certain menopausal symptoms to resurface.

-Take coffee as an example.
 Coffee possesses caffeine, which is a trigger for hot flashes.
 Let’s say you cut out coffee completely for a period of a month and switch to a different morning beverage option.
 Then after that month, one day you’re running late to an appointment and instead of grabbing orange juice or milk, you grab a cup of coffee.
 Your body has adjusted to not having caffeine in the morning, and therefore, you have not had a hot flash triggered as a result during that entire month.
 However, you notice that after that cup of coffee that morning you start to feel immediately warm and your heart rate escalates.
 Your body has responded to the coffee by triggering a hot flash because it naturally raised your heart rate whereas previously, your heart rate has been fairly steady at that time of day without coffee.

 Your body has to get used to a new routine once you cut out menopausal symptom triggers.
 Avoiding those symptom triggers is your best bet to lowering your chances of experiencing the return of certain menopausal symptoms in the future.